 Could you use your physics knowledge to change the world for the better?
 Are you ready to inspire future generations of physicists with your passion for physics?

-With an IOP scholarship, you get:
+With an IOP scholarship, you receive:

 - Support to develop your physics teaching skills including Continuing Professional Development (CPD) workshops and online events as well as any face-to-face events taking place throughout the year, as well as access to a skilled mentor.

 Hear what our previous IOP Scholars have to say

 “The Continuing Professional Development (CPD) sessions have been incredibly helpful, giving useful hints and tips to help students and also providing interesting new ways to teach things.” - Helen, IOP Scholar

 “The main advantage [of the scholarship] is all of the professional development opportunities, which have given me the chance to fully engage with physics teaching at this crucial time of my career” - Aiden, IOP Scholar

 “What has really helped me in my training year is growing my awareness of the fantastic resources the IOP have to offer teachers.” - Daniel, IOP Scholar

 Get into Teaching Physics webinar - Friday 15 December 2023, 10am - 11am

 The Day in the Life of a Physics Teacher - Wednesday 13 December, 4pm - 5pm